Deafness in India: Deaf education

 The country of India places a large emphasis on education.
 However, there is little to no reliable literature accessible on education for DHH people, especially children.
 The biggest problem that Indian DHH children face is that India has eighteen equally significant languages that hold mutual dominance, due to cultural diversity within the country.
 Developmental teachers struggle to choose which languages to teach their students.
 Even within specific languages, dialect difference can lead to issues in learning cohesion.
 With hearing loss specifically, schools for DHH children are limited and generally choose English as the main language.
-This is due to the widespread prevalence of English in multiple school throughout the country.
+This is due to the widespread prevalence of English in multiple schools throughout the country.
 However, teaching American Sign Language to DHH children in India means there is little cross-intelligibility with local languages.
 This puts families at odds regarding cultural assimilation.
 Other issues facing deaf education in India include lack of funding, lack of experiences instructors, lack of awareness, and lack of governmental support.